-SAN ANTONIO - Rainy weather leads to an increase of mushrooms on the ground and heavy rains across Texas in the last few weeks have probably left Fido cooped up inside the house and ready for a long walk.
+SAN ANTONIO - Rainy weather leads to an increase of mushrooms on the ground and heavy rains usually leave Fido feeling cooped up inside the house and ready for a long walk.

-These seemingly harmless mushrooms could be detrimental to your dog's health, however, and it’s important to be vigilant when walking your dog due to the increase of mushrooms.
+The seemingly harmless mushrooms found along greenbelts and paths could be detrimental to your dog's health, however, and it’s important to be vigilant when walking your dog due to the increase of mushrooms.

 Mushroom poisoning occurs as a result of ingesting toxic mushrooms, which is a common hazard for dogs because of the amount of time they spend outdoors or in wooded areas, according to PetMD.